score-partners/score.partners/process/5-development-sprints.md

 # Iterative development sprint

-Developer teams repeat iterative development sprints (D4.6) as long as the development is active.
+Solution working groups repeat iterative development sprints (D4.6) as long as the development is active.

+Every sprint the following is done:

 * __Sprint planning__ meetings to decide what they are going to pick up from the backlog.
 * __Sprint__ for developers to completely focus on building the code and features.